Frederick Seymour: Family

+Entry into Colonial Office

-Frederick Seymour was just two years old when his father lost his fortune, and as result, he did not receive a good education or inheritance, unlike his older siblings.
-In 1842, Prince Albert intervened on his behalf, and Frederick Seymour obtained a junior appointment in the Colonial Service.
-He was given the title of Assistant Colonial Secretary of Van Diemen's Land (present day Tasmania), which marked the beginning of Seymour's life spent in colonies.
+Frederick Seymour was two years old when his father lost his fortune, and he did not receive a privileged education nor an inheritance, unlike his older siblings.
+In 1842, as a consequence of Prince Albert's intervention, he obtained a junior appointment in the Colonial Service.
+He was given the title of Assistant Colonial Secretary of Van Diemen's Land (present day Tasmania).
 The colonies Seymour worked in were "all in a traditional stage of development and which were all torn by political strife and encumbered with serious economic problems."
 Seymour worked as the Assistant Colonial Secretary of Van Diemen's Land until his position was dissolved.

-In 1848, he was appointed Special Magistrate at Antigua in the Leeward Islands.
-He faced challenges with labour due to the abolition of slavery, and with sugar planting over disputes over trade policies.
-He became President of Nevis in 1853, where he supported free trade despite opposition from the leading families in that area.
-As a reward for his good service and hard work, he was promoted to Superintendent of British Honduras (present day Belize) in 1857, and Lieutenant-Governor of the Bay Islands, and later to Lieutenant-Governor of Honduras.
+In 1848, he was appointed Special Magistrate at Antigua in the Leeward Islands, as which he disputed with sugar-planters over trade policies.
+He became President of Nevis in 1853, where he supported free trade despite opposition from the local leading families.
+As a reward for his good service, he was promoted to Superintendent of British Honduras (present day Belize) in 1857, and later to Lieutenant-Governor of the Bay Islands, and later to Lieutenant-Governor of Honduras.

-In 1863, Seymour spent some time in England, and on his return to Belize he received a letter from the Duke of Newcastle, then Colonial Secretary.
-In the letter, the Duke offered Seymour the promotion to the governorship of British Columbia; he had already informed Sir James Douglas that he had recommended Seymour to Queen Victoria as "a man of much ability and energy who has shown considerable aptitude for the management of savage tribes."
-Seymour accepted this offer, and the transition to a more moderate climate pleased him.
-"It is highly gratifying to me, to accept this important trust from the Secretary of State to whom I owe my introduction to the Colonial Service.
-The prospect of a change from the swamps of Honduras to a fine country is inexpressibly attractive to me, and I trust, in the bracing of air of North America to prove myself worthy of your Grace's confidence and kindness."

-Seymour returned to England for a short visit, and when he left for North America, he was accompanied by Arthur Nonus Birch, a junior clerk in the Colonial Office, who was to remain in British Columbia for approximately two to three years, taking up the position of Seymour's Colonial Secretary.